-In Georgia, elder abuse and negligent care has become all too familiar.
+In Georgia, elder abuse and nursing home negligent care has become all too familiar.
 Nursing homes were created with the best intentions to meet an elderly individual’s medical needs while providing a home-like environment.
 Unfortunately, some caretakers take advantage of these extremely vulnerable individuals.
 The intentional abuse or neglect of older patients can lead to extensive physical and emotional injuries, including death.
+Specially trained and experienced elder abuse and nursing home neglect attorneys protect vulnerable senior citizens and their families.

 According to the National Council on Aging, elder abuse includes not just physical abuse and emotional abuse, but can also include financial exploitation, neglect, sexual abuse, and abandonment.
 Those who commit these heinous crimes often include the elder’s children, spouses, and other family members—as well as staff at assisted living, nursing homes, and other facilities that cater to the elderly.
 Factors as substance abuse by the abuser or diminished capacity of the elderly victim can contribute to the intentional neglect or exploitation.